chandnisingh/Apex/README.md

   * Create a GitHub pull request from your repository, providing as many details about your changes as possible
   * After review and acceptance one of the committers will merge the pull request.

+Apex code needs to follow a certain coding style so that it is consistent with the existing code that is already in the repository.
+We provide code style configurations for some of the most popular IDEs to make it easy for the contributors of Apex.

+  * To configure **Eclipse** follow instructions in [Eclipse README](misc/ide-templates/eclipse/README.md)
+  * To configure **IntelliJ** follow instructions in [IntelliJ README](misc/ide-templates/intellij/README.md)
+  * To configure **NetBeans** follow instructions in [NetBeans README](misc/ide-templates/netbeans/README.md)

 When adding **new files**, please include the Apache v2.0 license header.
 From the top level directory:

 Run `mvn license:check -Dlicense.skip=false` to check correct header formatting.